-Introducing eValuatorTM, an easy-to-use, interactive Web-based modeling tool that helps you make informed health care decisions. eValuatorTM is a multi-faceted decision-support tool designed to help you understand your health care costs and assess the financial impact of your health care decisions and actions.
+To help you choose the best medical option for your situation, you can use eValuatorTM, an easy-to-use, interactive Web-based modeling tool that helps you make informed health care decisions. eValuatorTM is a multi-faceted decision-support tool designed to help you understand your health care costs and assess the financial impact of your health care decisions and actions.

 Not sure which medical option is right for your personal health care situation and budget? eValuatorTM is designed to help you determine the best medical plan option for you and your family based on your individual circumstances.
+Log on at www.hr-smart.com/Peabody.

-Specifically, eValuatorTM enables you to:
+Specifically, eValuatorTM Enables You To:

-Compare your expected (and unexpected medical emergency) out-of-pocket costs and payroll contributions under each available health plan.

-- Compare the cost of having family members covered under your spouse's health plan versus your plan. - Estimate how much to contribute to your health care reimbursement account (also referred to as a flexible spending account) and see the potential tax advantages.
+- Compare your expected (and unexpected medical emergency) out-of-pocket costs and payroll contributions under each available health plan. - Compare the cost of having family members covered under your spouse's health plan versus your plan. - Estimate how much to contribute to your health care flexible spending account and see the potential tax advantages.

 Note: eValuatorTM provides a cost estimate based on national averages and is not intended to provide an exact amount.
-If you plan to contribute money to your health care reimbursement account, consider your contribution amount carefully.
-As a reminder, federal law requires that you use all of the money in your health care reimbursement account or you lose the remaining funds.
+If you plan to contribute money to your health care flexible spending account, consider your contribution amount carefully.
+As a reminder, federal law requires that you use all of the money in your health care flexible spending account or you lose the remaining funds.